Walter Tevis: Personal life

 Tevis married Jamie Griggs in 1957, and they remained together for over twenty years before getting divorced.
 They had two children, a son, William Thomas, and daughter, Julia Ann.

 Tevis was a frequent smoker, gambler and alcoholic, and his works often included these vices as central themes.
 Tevis took some of the money he earned from the movie rights to The Hustler and moved his family to Mexico, where he later claimed that he "stayed drunk for eight months."
 When Tevis was drinking, he couldn't write.
-According to his son Will, "[Walter Tevis] is the [anti-]hero of all his own books."
+According to his son Will, "[Walter Tevis] is the hero of all his own books."
 Having a heart condition, Tevis was given phenobarbital at a young age.
 This is considered part of the inspiration for the character Beth Harmon in The Queen's Gambit, and according to Tevis, part of the reason for his later alcoholism.
 Tevis was able to overcome his alcohol habit in the 1970s with help from Alcoholics Anonymous.

 Tevis spent his last years in New York City as a full-time writer, where he died of lung cancer in 1984.
 He was buried in Richmond, Kentucky.

 In 2003, Jamie Griggs Tevis published her autobiography, My Life with the Hustler.
 She died on August 4, 2006.

 In 1983, Tevis married Eleanora Walker, later the trustee of the Walter Tevis Copyright Trust.
 She died December 9, 2016, at Bellevue Hospital in New York City, in an apparent suicide.
 Walter Tevis's literary output is represented by the Susan Schulman Literary Agency.